-- Amendment 20A to the CMP FMP (GMFMC/SAFMC 2013) contains actions that would prohibit some sale of king and Spanish mackerel harvested under the bag limit and would remove the income requirement for king and Spanish mackerel commercial permits. - A South Atlantic framework action addresses bycatch in Spanish mackerel nets and seeks to modify regulations. - A generic amendment would require for the first time a federal dealer permit (and associated reporting requirements) for individuals buying CMP species. - Two actions would implement additional reporting requirements for vessels with the Gulf and South Atlantic CMP federal for-hire permits. - A framework action would increase the ACLs for both migratory groups of Spanish mackerel. - A plan amendment would consider reallocation between sectors of the ACLs for Gulf migratory group king mackerel and Atlantic migratory group Spanish mackerel. - A stock assessment for king mackerel will be completed, and the results could increase or decrease the available fish for harvest.
+- Amendment 20A to the CMP FMP (GMFMC/SAFMC 2013) contains actions that would prohibit some sale of king and Spanish mackerel harvested under the bag limit and would remove the income requirement for king and Spanish mackerel commercial permits. - A South Atlantic framework action addresses bycatch in Spanish mackerel nets and seeks to modify regulations. - A generic amendment (effective August 7, 2014) will require for the first time a federal dealer permit (and associated reporting requirements) for individuals buying CMP species. - Two actions would implement additional reporting requirements for vessels with the Gulf and South Atlantic CMP federal for-hire permits. - A framework action would increase the ACLs for both migratory groups of Spanish mackerel. - A framework action to modify the quota and trip limit system for commercial harvest of Atlantic migratory group Spanish mackerel in the Florida EEZ - A plan amendment would consider reallocation between sectors of the ACLs for Gulf migratory group king mackerel and Atlantic migratory group Spanish mackerel. - A stock assessment for king mackerel will be completed, and the results could increase or decrease the available fish for harvest.